openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 early in development.

 Devstack simplifies certain production settings to make development more convenient.
-For example, `nginx`_ and `gunicorn`_ are disabled in Devstack;
+For example, `nginx`_ and `gunicorn`_ are disabled in devstack;
-Devstack uses Django's runserver instead.
+devstack uses Django's runserver instead.

 Devstack is in the `edx configuration repository`_ on GitHub.

-For information about Devstack and other installation and configuration options from edX and the Open edX community, see the `edx configuration repository wiki`_.
-Specifically, the following pages have more information about Devstack.
+For information about devstack and other installation and configuration options from edX and the Open edX community, see the `edx configuration repository wiki`_.
+Specifically, the following pages have more information about devstack.

 * `Devstack wiki`_
 * `Developing on Devstack`_